-- Discover the Mediterranean beaches & characterful neighborhoods of Tel Aviv
+- Discover the Mediterranean beaches and characterful neighborhoods of Tel Aviv

-- Explore the history & holy sites of Jerusalem's Old City
+- Explore the history and holy sites of Jerusalem's Old City

-- Take a day trip to the Dead Sea & the ancient fortress of Masada
+- Take a day trip to the Dead Sea and the ancient fortress of Masada

 - Stroll through the magnificent Persian Hanging Gardens above Haifa

 |Arrive in Tel Aviv

 |Tour Tel Aviv & Jaffa, Transfer to Jerusalem

 |Tour Jerusalem's Old City

 |Visit Yad Vashem, Ein Karem & the Israel Museum

 |Day Trip to Masada, Qumran & the Dead Sea